Shopify/polaris/polaris.shopify.com/content/getting-started/Shared resources/index.md

 order: 4
 ---

-There are pieces of foundational knowledge that are useful for all disciplines to learn.
+These are pieces of foundational knowledge that are useful for all disciplines to learn.

 ## Foundations
 Our design foundations offer fundamental design elements and guidance for creating good merchant experiences.
 Here are some highlights to get started: